dmakvh/eureka/Configuring-Discovery-Client.md

 1) Identity where eureka properties are or Set them as System properties
 2) Identify application by setting properties
-3) Set up disovery properties
+3) Set up discovery properties
          1) Mandatory - serviceurl, dns set up
          2) Other setups